-WHAT IF I GET SICK WHILE I’M THERE?
+WHAT IF I GET SICK AT CAMP-of-the-WOODS?

-We have an infirmary staffed by a qualified nurse each week.
+We have an Infirmary staffed by a qualified nurse each week.
 First Aid and Emergency Service is available for Resident Guests.
 Nurse is on call 24 hours.

-IS TRANSPORTATION AVAILABLE FROM THE ALBANY AIRPORT?
+IS TRANSPORTATION AVAILABLE TO AND FROM CAMP-of-the-WOODS?

 IS CAMP-of-the-WOODS OPEN YEAR-ROUND?

 Yes, for group retreats and conferences, plus two programmed family weekends over New Year’s and Presidents’ Day.

 Yes, bring rain gear, and if you or your children like sports activities, bring the appropriate equipment.
 Please note that street shoes, hiking shoes or boots, and dress shoes are prohibited in the gymnasium in the Sonju Sports Complex.
 Please bring athletic court shoes or non-marking sneakers.
 Also, each week our Recreation Director leads a dress up parade that ends up at our Carnival.
 It is a great time, and the guests who bring crazy clothes seem to have the most fun.